learnk8s/learnk8s.io/_blog/why-kube/index.md

 ## Managing infrastructure at scale

-It turns out that things are rather simple when you deal with a few sparse large applications.
+It turns out that things are rather simple when you deal with a few sparse applications.

-You can count them with your hands, and you have plenty of time to dedicate to support and release each of them.
+You can count them with your hands, and you have plenty of time to dedicate to support and release.

 In large organisation, managing hundreds of applications is demanding, but still manageable.